 |Production and deliveries

-Changes in demand for paperboard, paper and wood products affect the ability to achieve full production at the Group’s facilities and can lead to lower income.
-Income may also be impacted if harvesting from our own forests needs to be limited as a result of lower demand and variations in precipitation and wind, which govern generation from hydro and wind power.
+Demand for Holmen’s products is affected by many factors, including political and macroeconomic factors, production by European manufacturers, changes in imports to Europe and opportunities for profitably exporting from Europe.
+Changes in demand for Holmen’s products affect the ability to achieve full production at the Group’s industries and can lead to lower income.
+Income may also be impacted if harvesting from our own forest needs to be limited as a result of lower demand and variations in precipitation and wind, which govern generation from hydro and wind power.

 The market balance in each product segment governs the selling price and affects income.